ncatlab/nlab-content/pages/1014.md

 The argument for the [[axiom of extensionality]] is perhaps the most interesting; it goes as follows.
 If each immediate subtree $G/x$ of $G$ is isomorphic to an immediate subtree $H/y$ of $H$ and conversely, then $y$ and $x$ are mutually uniquely determined by rigidity, so we have a bijection between the children of the roots of $G$ and of $H$.
 Since the isomorphisms $G/x \cong H/y$ are also unique, again by rigidity, and each $G/x$ is disjoint from $G/x'$ for $x\neq x'$, by the tree property, we can piece together these isomorphisms to define an isomorphism $G\cong H$.
 (In particular, the uniqueness of all these isomorphisms means that the [[axiom of choice]] is not needed.)

 (Note, though, that this is only the "weak" version of extensionality.
-This is sufficient for well-founded sets, but we may need to strengthen rigidity somehow to obtain stronger notions of [[extensional relation|extensionality]], which are generally more appropriate for ill-founded sets.)
+This is sufficient for well-founded sets, but we may need to strengthen rigidity somehow to obtain stronger notions of [[extensional relation|extensionality]], which are generally more appropriate for ill-founded sets.
+More precisely, the well-founded rigid trees model the usual axioms of extensionality and foundation, while arbitrary rigid trees model not Aczel's axiom of anti-foundation AFA, but its "Scott" variant, SAFA.)

 ## Extensional graphs ##